ErbB4/tDCS_network_remodeling/Fig2/negative/readme.md

 In this experiment, we stimulated a subpopulation of 1000 excitatory neurons with negative DC injection.
+We just chanegd the DC injection from positive to negative current using the code in ../positive/.